Tom Shull: Business career

 In 2009, the U.S. Bankruptcy Court for the Southern District of New York named Shull the chief restructuring officer of Fred Leighton Jewelers.

-In 2012, Shull was named the Director/CEO of the Army & Air Force Exchange Service, becoming the first civilian to lead the Department of Defense retailer.
-Shull's business acumen and passion for taking care of military families have been the foundation to keeping the Exchange benefit thriving for America's Warfighters and their families.
-When he came aboard, Shull applied private-sector best practices to the Exchange and focused on growth initiatives such as intensifying national brands, growing concessions and convenience stores, and transforming the online experience.
+In 2012, Shull was named the Director/CEO of the Army & Air Force Exchange Service, becoming the first civilian to lead the Department of War retailer.
+Shull's business acumen and personal interest in taking care of military families have led to the strengthening the Exchange for service members and their families.
+Shull has applied private-sector best practices to the Exchange while focusing on growth initiatives such as intensifying national brands, growing concessions and convenience stores, and transforming the online experience.
+In 2016, Shull became the longest-serving leader of the Exchange.

-The Exchange is a nonappropriated fund entity of the Department of Defense operating more than 4,000 retail facilities in more than 30 countries.
+The Exchange is a nonappropriated fund entity of the Department of War operating more than 5,500 retail facilities nationwide and in more than 30 countries and four U.S. territories.
 Like commercial retailers, the Exchange is reliant on the sale of products and services to fund its operations and generate a profit.
-In 2015, the Exchange achieved more than $400 million in earnings, despite military personnel downsizing of 13% since 2011.
-This performance represents an increase of three percentage points in terms of profitability, and is on par with or exceeds that of Walmart and Target.
-In the past 10 years, the Exchange has distributed $3.5 billion in dividends to military Quality-of-Life programs that promote military readiness and resiliency.
+In 2024, the Exchange achieved operating earnings of $492 million, with $295 million of those earnings reinvested into military quality-of-life programs.

+In the last 10 years, the Exchange benefit has provided $15 billion in value to the military community, including through contributions to military Quality-of-Life programs that promote military readiness and resiliency.
 Each year, the Exchange distributes approximately 60% of its earnings to these programs.
-In 2016, Shull became the longest-serving leader of the Exchange.

-Under Shull's leadership, the Exchange has more closely aligned itself with private-sector competitors by tightening cost controls, reducing operational costs and introducing top brands such as Disney and Michael Kors.
+Under Shull's leadership, the Exchange has more closely aligned itself with private-sector competitors by tightening cost controls, reducing operational costs and introducing top brands such as Bass Pro Shops, The Home Depot, Gap and Old Navy.
 The Exchange has also improved its e-commerce operation at ShopMyExchange.com, establishing shipping centers inside brick-and-mortar stores to reduce shipping costs and increase delivery speeds.